malloydata/malloy/test/README.md

 ADD to environment: `export PGHOST=localhost`

 **postgres_init.sh** - builds a database as the current user in .tmp/data/malloytestdb.
-Starts server runing on localhost:5432 copies the test data in `malloytest-postgres.sql.gz` into the database.
+Starts server running on localhost:5432 copies the test data in `malloytest-postgres.sql.gz` into the database.

 **postgres_start.sh** - starts the postgres server, once it has been installed (use after a reboot, for example)